Castor Oil For Eyes: Types, Benefits, & Tips To Apply

 • Choose high-quality, cold-pressed, and hexane-free castor oil, and make sure it is labeled ‘safe for the eyes’.

 • For dry eyes, you may use an eye drop containing castor oil.
-Put one drop of it into each eye with a sterile dropper.
+These drops are designed to provide the appropriate dosage and ensure safety for ocular use.
+Use a sterile dropper to put one drop of it into each eye whenever needed.

 • Apply a small amount of cold-pressed castor oil to the area around the eyes.
 Gently dab the area with your fingers and pay attention to the regions with puffiness or dark circles.